 Feel free to reach out to Noriko if you have any questions: email@example.com.

-When and how did you become aware of the climate change issue?
+How did you become aware of the climate change issue?

 I think I’ve always known our consumption choices have some form of impact to the Earth from growing up in the U.K. There, I was exposed to such concepts through various school activities and event days where proceeds from a school event (such as a flea sale) would go to charities and organizations that were helping environmental or social issues in the world.